 By Train – Auckland has three major train stations – Eastern, Western, and Southern, with two branches to Manukau and Onehunga.
 Britomart Transport Center is the terminal station for all train lines.

-By Water – Auckland Ferry Terminal is the hub of ferry system that connects central Auckland with nearby island and suburban areas.
+By Water – Auckland Ferry Terminal is the hub of the ferry system that connects central Auckland with nearby island and suburban areas.

 Best time to visit Auckland